 Chanchal Cabrera has been a member of the National Institute of Medical Herbalists (UK) since 1987, and she has been in clinical practice continuously since then, offering herbal healing to thousands of patients.
 Chanchal obtained her MSc in herbal medicine at the University of Wales in 2003 and she has held the faculty chair in Botanical Medicine at the Boucher Institute of Naturopathic Medicine in New Westminster since 2004.
 She serves on the board of advisors of Dominion Herbal College in Burnaby, on the editorial board of Medical Herbalism clinical newsletter and she publishes widely in professional journals and lectures internationally on medical herbalism, nutrition and health.
 Chanchal is the author of the book ‘Fibromyalgia – A Journey Toward Healing’ published by Contemporary Books.
 She is a certified Master Gardener and a certified Horticulture Therapist.
 Chanchal is trained in Inquiry Based Science Education and holds diplomas in Botanic Garden Management and in Botanic Garden Education from Royal Botanic Gardens, Kew (London).
 In 2009 Chanchal was honored with a Fellowship in the National Institute of Medical Herbalists for service to the profession over 25 years.

 Born and raised in Paris, did undergraduate studies in Caen in Normandie, moved to Montréal to teach plant physiology to students almost my age, did graduate studies in Raleigh (North Carolina) and worked 30 years in research for the Canadian Department of Agriculture.
 From a soil biologist, expert at chemical control of nematodes, I turned genetic engineer, and finished as head of a department of Molecular Biology.
-Dr. Vrain retired 16 years ago, but I resuscitated him 6 years ago, with a mission to educate about the chemical contamination of food and feed from sprayed GMO crops and cereals.
+Dr. Vrain retired 16 years ago, but he resuscitated 6 years ago, with a mission to educate about the chemical contamination of food and feed from sprayed GMO crops and cereals.
 I have lectured extensively across Canada and the USA on this topic.
 I am slowly retiring from this campaign to give more energy to create the Botanic Garden and the vision of Innisfree.
-On the side I enjoy growing food and teaching about life and how we are all related.
-And I cook.
+On the side I enjoy growing food, teaching about life and how we are all related.
+And I cook at the Green Dream Cafe.